Salesbrook: Governance

 The hamlet is served locally by Newhall Parish council which meets at Aston.
-Local representatives have included Jack Parker from Salesbrook.
-The council was served by the Crewe and Nantwich Borough Council until its abolition in 2009, since then it has been under the jurisdiction of Cheshire east Council.
-It is represented in the House of Commons as part of the Eddisbury Constituency.
+The council was served by the Crewe and Nantwich Borough Council until its abolition in 2009, since then it has been under the jurisdiction of Cheshire East Council.
+It is represented in the House of Commons as part of the Chester South and Eddisbury constituency.

 History

 The settlement was part of the Combermere estate until the early 20th century when it was sold off to pay off the estate's mounting debts.
 Until the 1980s the surrounding land was owned by the Plant family.